 - Preheat oven to 375.

 - In a large bowl, mix the dry ingredients.
-In another bowl, combine remaining ingredients.
+In another bowl, combine the remaining ingredients.

 - Add wet ingredients, to the dry.
 Stir lightly to just combine the ingredients.